MoAnwer/monexo/README.md

 ## How to send resquest ?

-after success login or new register actions api with generate `access_token` like :
+after success login or new register actions api will generate `access_token` like :

 ```json
 {